 Living fully with and in your body need not be a radical act.

 Starting right now.

-Dr Elayne Daniels is a psychologist specializing in body image, eating disorders, and High Sensitivity.
+Dr Elayne Daniels is a psychologist, consultant, and international coach specializing in body image, eating disorder recovery, and High Sensitivity.
 Her passion is helping people live their best lives in the glorious bodies they already have.

 To learn more about how she can help you, contact her here.